9gusgusgus9/web_scraper/code/Readme.txt

 3) Start the server
 uvicorn main:app --reload

-go to the link https://cors-anywhere.herokuapp.com/corsdemo request temporary access

-4) open the HTML page
+4) open home.html file on the browser